Colin McEnroe

 Colin McEnroe (born 1954) is an American columnist and radio personality.
 He hosts The Colin McEnroe Show on Connecticut Public Radio, writes a weekly column that runs in eight Hearst Communications, and writes a newsletter also for Hearst.

 Biography

 Early life and education

-McEnroe was born October 15, 1954, in Hartford, Connecticut.
-He graduated from Kingswood-Oxford School in West Hartford, Connecticut and his nearly-perfect SAT scores (796 Verbal & 793 Math) earned him a scholarship to Yale University.
+McEnroe was born in Hartford, Connecticut.
+He graduated from Kingswood-Oxford School in West Hartford, Connecticut and earned a scholarship to Yale University.
 While a student at Yale College in 1974, he was a test subject in a controlled study on the addictive nature of computer games, which at that time were text-based.
 His father, Robert E. McEnroe was a playwright who had two shows produced on Broadway.

 Career

 McEnroe started writing newspaper columns in the 1980s and was syndicated for a while.
 It was also in the 1980s that he started writing for magazines.

 In 1999, McEnroe wrote an often-cited essay for McSweeney's in which he claimed to be book critic Michiko Kakutani.
 The essay, "I Am Michiko Kakutani", is now included in an anthology of McSweeney's literary essays.

 McEnroe has been a contributing editor at Best Life and Men's Health magazines and has been a frequent contributor to Mirabella, Mademoiselle and Verge.
 His writing has also appeared in Forbes FYI, Cosmopolitan, McSweeney's, Family Fun and Metropolitan Home.
 McEnroe is a weekly columnist for The Hartford Courant; he has been a reporter and columnist for The Courant for over 30 years.
 In addition, his columns have appeared in newspapers in America and abroad; he occasionally contributes to The New York Times op-ed page.

 In 1994, McEnroe wrote a serialized novel in the pages of The Hartford Courant.

 In May 2003, his play A Woman of a Certain Age, was produced at the Ivoryton Playhouse in Connecticut.
 The musical was done in collaboration with former Courant colleagues, Steve Metcalf and Lary Bloom.

 In 2004, McEnroe's third book, My Father's Footprints, won the Connecticut Book Award for best biography or memoir.

 In 2006, McEnroe was heavily involved in coverage of the Senate race between Joe Lieberman and Ned Lamont, especially after an exchange between Lieberman and McEnroe on the air.
 McEnroe also covered the race for Salon.

 In Fall 2008, he resumed teaching duties at Trinity College in Hartford.
 His blog, [To Wit], appeared on the Courants website through 2018 and offered a daily glimpse of his interests and opinions.
 In 2018, McEnroe moved the teaching part of his career to the Yale political science department.